Rubidiium/docsona-remodel/README.md

 4. Create the project with whatever name you'd like.

-5. Select "Java.main" and then "Configure" in the top-middle of the screen.
+5. Select "Main.java" and then "Configure" in the top-middle of the screen.

 6. If Codio opens a file that prompts you to configure compile and run, paste the following code: